marciopocebon/ehtsh/README.md

 # About ehtools shell

-    INFO: Ehtools Shell (ehtsh) is a simple ehtools shell with different functions and themes for comfortable working in the command-line!
+    INFO: Ehtools Shell (ehtsh) is a simple shell developed by the Ehtools Team with different functions and themes for comfortable working in the command-line.

 # How to install ehtsh